walkerkaiman/Interactor2/documentation/ai/AI_AGENT_START_HERE.md

 - Don’t: Clear the canvas/graph on transient WS frames; never derive structure from empty WS payloads.
 - Don’t: Remap route events at registration; event equality must be preserved end-to-end.

+## Config vs Runtime: Strict Separation (Very Important)

+When implementing UI or backend logic, treat configuration and runtime data as different channels.

+- Configuration (persistent): lives on `interaction.modules[*].config` and is edited only in the local draft until Register.
+The backend persists it and includes it in non-empty `state_update` snapshots and REST responses.
+It should not be included in `module_runtime_update` frames.
+- Runtime (ephemeral): values such as `countdown`, `currentTime`, `isPlaying`, etc., may stream at high frequency.
+These are delivered via `module_runtime_update` and merged into the module instance in memory.
+They must never overwrite the local draft configuration or cause a re-render that resets form inputs.

+Frontend rules to uphold:
+- Per-field config inputs use a hook that: (1) prefers the local draft value if present, (2) falls back to backend config when no local edits exist, (3) ignores runtime updates entirely.
+- When a user edits a single config field, store only the delta for that field in the unregistered-changes memory and notify the parent with the full merged draft for rendering.
+- Do not mutate `instance.config` objects passed into components; treat them as snapshots coming from the draft/authoritative state.

+Backend rules to uphold:
+- Do not emit runtime messages that contain persistent configuration.
+Use dedicated config endpoints (REST) and structural broadcasts (`state_update`) for persisted changes.
+- After registration, broadcast a structural snapshot and optionally include `originClientId` so the registering client can ignore the echo and refresh via REST.

 ## Backend layout and module structure (must follow)

 - Layered layout: